 A note on Shadow Pokémon

-Shadow Pokémon Disclaimer: Elite TM’s may not be able to remove Frustration from Shadow Pokémon, so to obtain these moves you would either need to unlock a 2nd Charged Move or have previously removed Frustration during the available window.
+Shadow Pokémon Disclaimer: Elite TM’s can NOT remove Frustration from Shadow Pokémon, so to obtain these moves you would either need to unlock a 2nd Charged Move or have previously removed Frustration during the available window.

-Shadow Pokémon will now also have access to these moves.
 As we know now, Shadow Pokémon have a 20% higher Attack than its normal form but have a 20% lowered defence making them more glassy but dealing increasingly more damage overall.
-Shadow Pokémon due to this fact can be risky but with enough practice, they can be deadly in the right hands.
+Shadow Pokémon, due to this fact can be risky but with enough practice, they can be deadly in the right hands.